 Phoenix Rising Recovery in Palm Springs, California, understands the risk of relapse that everyone faces, even after completing long-term treatment.
 Because recovery doesn’t end the day a person completes formal treatment, aftercare is important to keep them focused on their daily and long-term goals.
 People who are vigilant about their aftercare treatment are less likely to relapse and find that they are able to live fulfilling, well-rounded lives without the need for drugs or alcohol.

 We promote and recommend aftercare services that can include options like:

 - Ongoing outpatient counseling, particularly for those with a co-occurring mental illness

 Admitting that you have a benzo addiction is a brave first step on the road to recovery.
 Phoenix Rising is here to support you with individual treatment programs that treat the whole person and provide meaningful recovery from addiction.
-Contact our benzodiazepine rehab in Palm Springs, CA today and overcome your benzo addiction.
+Contact our benzo addiction treatment center in Palm Springs, California today and overcome your benzodiazepine addiction.
 Call us at 866-985-1103.